VadneyK/Linkedin-Filtered-Search-Scraper-Bot/README.md

  is simple so that the people can see how a crawler works.
 This crawler was made to be very simple and easy to use.

+ There's some extra code commented out using """ since it got complicated and realized I didn't need this part of the code.
+However, I included it in case someone wants to mess around with the code.

  Since linkedin occasionally updates it's website and changes tags, this crawler may not work at some point.
 If the crawler doesn't work, please message me.